ThrowTheSwitch/CMock/docs/CMock_Summary.md

 You can choose from two options:

-* `func_CheckWithCallback` tells the mock to check its arguments and calling order (based on any Expects you've set up) before calling the callback.
+* `func_AddCallback` tells the mock to check its arguments and calling order (based on any Expects you've set up) before calling the callback.
-* `func_IgnoreWithCallback` tells the mock to skip all the normal checks (just like Ignore) and jump directly to the callback instead.
+* `func_Stub` tells the mock to skip all the normal checks and jump directly to the callback instead.
+In this case, you are replacing the normal mock calls with your own custom stub function.

 There is also an older name, `func_StubWithCallback`, which is just an alias for either `func_CheckWithCallback` or `func_IgnoreWithCallback` depending on setting of the `:callback_after_arg_check` toggle.
+This is deprecated and we recommend using the two options above.

 Cexception: